studiohyperdrive/ngx-tools/libs/utils/src/lib/services/broadcast-channel/broadcast-channel.md

-# BroadcastChannelService
+# NgxBroadcastChannelService

-This `BroadcastChannelService` service wraps around the [BroadcastChannel API](https://developer.mozilla.org/en-US/docs/Web/API/Broadcast_Channel_API) and provides some handy functionality on top of some safety measures.
-It take SSR into account and will only create channels while in the browser.
+This `NgxBroadcastChannelService` service wraps around the [BroadcastChannel API](https://developer.mozilla.org/en-US/docs/Web/API/Broadcast_Channel_API) and provides some handy functionality on top of some safety measures.
+It takes SSR into account and will only create channels while in the browser.

 It holds a Record of potential BroadcastChannels with the key being their name.
 By doing this, multiple channels can exist within the same application simultaneously.